accelerando-consulting/spike/README.md

 being between 4095 (dry) and 0(wet) it is between 0 (dry) and 100
 (wet).
 You can thus think of this reading as "X percent damp".

+The soil sensor is an **active sensor**, which means we must give it power to operate the electronic circuit built into the probe.
+The probe has 3 wires:

+  * Red - Power (3.3volts)
+  * Black - Ground (0 volts)
+  * Yellow - output voltage (this will carry a voltage that varies between 0v and 3.3v depending on soil moisture level).

+We use a 4-pin connector with one pin removed, which makes it assymetrical; while not strictly necessary, this is a convenient way to prevent connecting the sensor "backwards".

+On the frankenshield there are three pins at the right with one separated.

+The two pins at left are for Power (L) and Ground (R).
+The single pin on the right is for the yellow wire.

+You will need to remove the three sockets wires from the black housing, by lifting up the little black spring tabs on the housing and then gently tugging on the wire.
+Your kit includes a four-pin housing into which you can insert the three sockets, leaving a gap to match the gap in the pins.

 ### The hidden third sensor - battery voltage

 Many battery powered development boards connect the battery to one of